2022–2026 video game industry layoffs: Sony Interactive Entertainment

 On October 31, 2023, Sony Interactive Entertainment announced additional layoffs affecting around 100 Bungie employees and disclosed delays for two upcoming titles: Marathon and the Destiny 2 expansion, The Final Shape.
 According to Bloomberg, the layoffs came weeks after executives revealed that Bungie's revenue was 45% lower than projected, which Parsons attributed to the underperformance of Lightfall.

 On February 27, 2024, Sony Interactive Entertainment announced the layoff of 900 employees across various studios, citing the need to restructure operations in response to the evolving economic landscape and changes in product development, distribution, and launch strategies.
-Layoff timelines will vary by location, and PlayStation's London Studio will be closed entirely.
+Layoff timelines vary by location, and PlayStation's London Studio was closed entirely.

 On July 31, 2024, Sony announced further layoffs at Bungie, cutting 220 employees (17% of Bungie's workforce), while 155 employees were reassigned to other PlayStation Studios, and around 40 moved to a new studio.
 Bungie CEO Pete Parsons acknowledged that the company had been overly ambitious and exceeded its financial safety margins, operating at a loss.

 On October 29, 2024, in light of the unsuccessful launch and subsequent shutdown of Firewalk Studio's live-service game Concord, Sony Interactive Entertainment announced the closure of two studios resulting in 210 layoffs.
 Firewalk Studios closure resulted in 170 employees being laid off and the Neon Koi closure resulted in their unannounced live-service mobile game being canceled alongside the layoff of 40 employees.

-During the first quarter of 2025, on February 14, 2025, an estimated 25 contingent workers were laid off from Bend Studio as a result of the cancellation of Bend Studio's unannounced live-service game the month prior.
+During the first quarter of 2025, on February 14, 2025, an estimated 25 contingent workers were laid off from Bend Studio as a result of the cancellation of its unannounced live-service game the month prior.
 This project cancellation later impacted PlayStation Visual Arts as on March 5, 2025, it was reported that an unknown number of staff were laid off.
 Separately, that same day, PlayStation Malaysia also underwent layoffs.
-Later on June 10, 2025, 30% of the full time staff at Bend Studio, around 40 people, were laid off as the studio transitioned into a new project.
+Later on June 10, 2025, 30% of the full-time staff at Bend Studio, around 40 people, were laid off as the studio transitioned into a new project.

+In June 2026, Bungie, a subsidiary of Sony Interactive Entertainment, underwent significant layoffs following the end of active development on Destiny 2.
+Bungie announced that the game's final live-service content update had been released and that future support would be limited primarily to maintenance and server operations as Bungie shifted its focus toward new projects and internal restructuring.